 Alfred Health is a leader in health care delivery, improvement, research and education.
 We are the main provider of health services to people living in the inner southeast suburbs of Melbourne, from ambulatory, to inpatient and home and community based services.

-- Based in Dandenong with some travel required between locations
+- Based in Bentleigh with some travel required between locations (working from home negotiable)

-- Lived experience as a family member or significant other of a person with a first episode of psychosis, ideally a young person
+- Lived experience as a family member or significant other of a person with a first episode of psychosis and/or complex mental health, ideally a young person

 headspace Early Psychosis is one of the world’s most comprehensive youth early psychosis programs being delivered through one program in each Australian state.
 Through this new initiative, young people and their families have timely access to comprehensive evidence-based early psychosis services.
 This program aims to intervene early with young people who have unusual sensory experiences and/or beliefs and their families and supporters.
 The service builds on strengths and resilience, uses the wisdom of lived experience and fosters hope, potential, and recovery.